 - The MMU recommends elimination of the key remaining components of the CP model because they interfere with competitive outcomes in the capacity market and create unnecessary complexity and risk.
 (Priority: High.
 First reported 2022.
 Status: Not adopted.) - The MMU recommends the enforcement of a consistent definition of capacity resources.
 The MMU recommends that the tariff requirement to be a physical resource be enforced and enhanced.
-The requirement to be a physical resource should apply at the time of auctions and should also constitute a commitment to be physical in the relevant delivery year.
-The requirement to be a physical resource should be applied to all resource types, including planned generation, demand resources,
+The requirement to be a physical resource should apply at the time of auctions and should also

-24 See OATT Attachment DD § 6.5.
+22 See OATT Attachment DD § 6.5.

-25 Prior to November 1, 2009, existing DR and EE resources were subject to market power mitigation in RPM Auctions.
+23 Prior to November 1, 2009, existing DR and EE resources were subject to market power mitigation in RPM Auctions.
 See 129 FERC ¶ 61,081 at P 30 (2009).

-26 Effective January 31, 2011, the RPM rules related to market power mitigation were changed, including revising the definition for Planned Generation Capacity Resource and creating a new definition for Existing Generation Capacity Resource for purposes of the must offer requirement and market power mitigation, and treating a proposed increase in the capability of a generation capacity resource the same in terms of mitigation as a Planned Generation Capacity Resource.
+24 Effective January 31, 2011, the RPM rules related to market power mitigation were changed, including revising the definition for Planned Generation Capacity Resource and creating a new definition for Existing Generation Capacity Resource for purposes of the must offer requirement and market power mitigation, and treating a proposed increase in the capability of a generation capacity resource the same in terms of mitigation as a Planned Generation Capacity Resource.
 See 134 FERC ¶ 61,065 (2011).

-27 The generator performance analysis includes all PJM capacity resources for which there are data in the PJM generator availability data systems (GADS) database.
-Data was downloaded from the PJM GADS database on January 22, 2025.
+25 The generator performance analysis includes all PJM capacity resources for which there are data in the PJM generator availability data systems (GADS) database.
+Data was downloaded from the PJM GADS database on April 23, 2025.
 EFORd data presented in state of the market reports may be revised based on data submitted after the publication of the reports as generation owners may submit corrections at any time with permission from PJM GADS administrators.

-28 The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.
+26 The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.
 These recommendations have been made in public reports.
 See Table 5-2.